 - Recreation services – not otherwise classified

 You can earn an even higher bonus if you qualify for Bank of America’s Preferred Rewards Program.
-This bonus would be instead of the 10% bonus mentioned above, not in addition to.
-In order to qualify, you need to have at least $20,000 invested with Bank of America, Merrill Lynch, or Merrill Edge accounts.
-Merrill Edge is a great way to get access to these benefits without having to go into a Bank of America branch as will also give you access to low fee index funds.
-Having $20,000 invested will qualify you for the Gold program with the following benefits:
+In order to qualify, you need to have at least $20,000 invested with Bank of America or Merrill.
+Merrill is a great way to get access to these benefits without having to go into a Bank of America branch as will also give you access to low fee index funds.

 A 25% bonus on rewards earned would make this card effectively 1.875% cash back when you redeem your points for travel purchases.